|

 family”…

-delighted to be contacted by Pat Poulton, who used to be known as Pat
+We were delighted to be contacted by Pat Poulton, who as

-Williams, and spent just about all of her Martins Bank career at Ainsdale
+Pat Williams, spent just about all of her Martins Bank career at Ainsdale

-hear from Martins Staff about the unique family atmosphere engendered by the
+from Martins Staff about the unique family atmosphere engendered by the Bank,

-Bank, and this is fondly remembered by Pat who has kindly provided us with
+and this is fondly remembered by Pat who has kindly provided us with her

-Shortly after the merger, Pat gets married and is “given away” by Mr
+after the merger, Pat gets married and is “given away” by Mr Roscoe, Manager

 {I